 Buy a rural hospital for $100?
 Investors pick up struggling institutions for pennies

-For instance, at a hospital in this town of 1,700 about a 90-minute drive northwest from Nashville, the X-ray machine is beyond repair.
+For instance, at a hospital in Erin, Tennessee, a town of 1,700 about a 90-minute drive northwest from Nashville, the X-ray machine is beyond repair.

 "This system is so old, it's been using a floppy disk," said Kopec, 23, marveling at the bendy black square that hardly has enough memory to hold a single digital photo.
 "I've never actually seen a floppy disk in use.
 I've seen them in the Smithsonian."